imagineLife/ts/what-is-it.md

 Nominal, or structural type systems, are about NAMING the types.
 TS does this.
 Java is a nominally typed language.

+Duck Typing...
+'If it looks like a duck...'.